snacksforus/tempconv/README.md

 # tempconv

-Packaging exercise from the Go Book.
+Packaging exercise from "The Go Programming Language" book.